Mburnand-tech/Burnet/README.md

 # :question: Purpose

 - This is my personal front-end project created as part of a one-week solo sprint while I was a student at Northcoders.
-- Coupled with my [backend Project](https://github.com/Mburnand-tech/News_Server) the intention is to remonstrate I am capable of developing, usable and efficient full stack applications in JavaScript.
+- Coupled with my [Backend Project](https://github.com/Mburnand-tech/News_Server) the intention is to remonstrate I am capable of developing, usable and efficient full stack applications in JavaScript.

 # :microphone: Descripion